unoplatform/uno/README.md

 # Contributing

-We're getting started, but there are many ways that you can contribute to the Uno Platform, as the UWP api is pretty large!
+There are many ways that you can contribute to the Uno Platform, as the UWP API is pretty large!
 Read our [contributing guide](CONTRIBUTING.md) to learn about our development process and how to propose bug fixes and improvements.